By:

 • Restrictions on competing with the business after leaving

-Without a written legal agreement, you’re relying on default legal rules – and those often don’t match what business partners expect or want.
+Without a written legal agreement, you’re relying on default UK legal rules – and these rarely reflect what business partners want or expect.

 Why Are They So Important?

-Even the best business partnership can run into disagreements.
+Even the best business relationships can face challenges.
 Having a written agreement in place reduces the risk of disputes, protects everyone involved and makes your business more stable – more attractive to investors or lenders.

 • How profits should be divided or re-invested?

-• One person wanting to sell or exit while the other disagrees.
+• One partner wanting to sell or exit while the other disagrees.

 • A founder leaving and taking key clients or business information with them.